-The drafting committee for the Power of Appointment Act held its first committee meeting in Washington D.C. on September 23-24, 2011.
-This draft incorporates revisions suggested by members of the drafting committee at that meeting.
+The drafting committee for the Powers of Appointment Act held its first two committee meetings on September 23-24, 2011, and March 23-24, 2012.
+This draft incorporates revisions suggested by members of the drafting committee at those meetings.
 This draft also incorporates suggestions made by the Joint Editorial Board for Uniform Trust and Estate Acts at its December 2-3, 2011, meeting in New Orleans.
-In addition, the draft incorporates revisions from the January 26-29, 2012, meeting of the Uniform Law Commission's Committee on Style.
+In addition, the draft incorporates revisions from the January 26-29, 2012, and April 26-29, 2012, meetings of the Committee on Style.

-This draft is divided into seven articles.
+This draft is divided into six articles.
 Article 1 contains general provisions.
-Article 2 concerns the creation, revocation, and amendment of a power of appointment.
+Article 2 contains provisions concerning the creation, revocation, and amendment of a power of appointment.
 Article 3 addresses the exercise of a power of appointment.
-Article 4 concerns the release or disclaimer of a power of appointment.
-Article 5 contains provisions on contracts to appoint, or not to appoint, a power of appointment.
-Article 6 concerns the rights of the power holder's creditors in appointive property.
-Article 7 contains miscellaneous provisions.
-The Committee on Style expressed the view that the act should not be divided into articles.
-For the review of the drafting committee, a PDF of the act in such a format accompanies this draft.
+Article 4 contains provisions on the disclaimer or release of a power of appointment and on contracts to appoint or not to appoint.
+Article 5 concerns the rights of the power holder's creditors in appointive property.
+Article 6 contains miscellaneous provisions.